 The Statement was not a Matter of Opinion or Satire

 A very effective challenge to defamation lawsuits is that the statement was just an opinion or published with the intention to be humorous or satirical and not be accepted as factual.
-In most cases, the context of how the statement was made and where it was published will play a big role in whether it is ruled defamation.
-For example, statements published in a labeled opinion piece, comedy, caricature, satirical piece, or anywhere where it is disclosed or otherwise obvious that the statements are not to be interpreted as facts will not be considered defamatory.
+In most cases, the context of how the statement was made and where it was published will play a big role in whether it is ruled as defamation.
+For example, statements published in a labeled opinion piece, comedy, caricature, satirical piece, or anywhere where it is disclosed or otherwise obvious that the statements are not to be interpreted as facts, will not be considered defamatory.

 Opinion is also a defense for statements that may have the appearance of suggesting certain facts, but even with broader context it does not make a statement of fact.
 Take the following examples.